15 Fascinating Facts About Your Favorite Games

 Tetris reduces trauma

 Tetris, the Nintendo Game Boy classic, might cure insomnia!
 In 2009, researchers determined that Tetris inhibited painful flashbacks when they exposed three groups of people to a 21-minute video showing traumatic events.
 Members of the group that played Tetris for ten minutes post-viewing had fewer flashbacks about the events in the video than those in the other groups who were asked to either do nothing or take a quiz.
 Why?
 Because playing the game engages a part of the brain responsible for storing memories.
 Try your hand at Tetris up to six hours after a traumatic event for fewer nightmares.
+Here are a few fun and exciting girl games that are not limited to clothes and makeup.

 Rock stars may make more money with Guitar Hero than through album sales